Biography of Alfred Lord Tennyson

 Louth Grammar School, where he hated the sadistic Headmaster, the Reverend J. Waite.
 Trinity College, Cambridge University.

-Chronology/Biography of Alfred Tennyson:
+Timeline of Alfred Lord Tennyson:

 1823: Poems by Alfred and his brother Charles were published by Jacksons in Louth, Lincolnshire.